 View the Brochure

-The Native Plant Garden was established in 2008 and is still under development.
-When complete, the garden will showcase native plants found in this region and suitable for the home garden.
-Native plants are adapted to local environmental conditions and provide food and shelter for native birds, butterflies, and other wildlife.
+This garden can be viewed on both sides of the main path.
+It showcases native plants found in this region that are suitable for home gardens and landscapes.
+Native plants are adapted to local environmental conditions and provide food and shelter for butterflies, pollinators, a variety of insects, native birds, and other wildlife.

 Orchards